vectordotdev/content-old/posts/hello-microservice-deployment-part-3.md

 # Hello Microservice Deployment Part 3: CI/CD with Drone.io

 Welcome back.
-This is the third and final part of our series on micro-service deployment.
+This is the third and final part of our series on microservice deployment.

-In [part 1](http://todo) we got acquainted with Docker by building an image for a simple web app, and then running that image.
-We have thus far been working with [this repo](https://gitlab.com/sheena.oconnell/tutorial-timber-deploying-microservices.git).
+In [Part 1](http://todo) we got acquainted with Docker by building an image for a simple web app and then running that image.
 In [Part 2](http://todo) we got our application online by deploying it to a Kubernetes cluster that we set up ourselves on Google Cloud.
 We'll also deal with the basics of scaling and updating our application.
+So far, we have been working with [this repo](https://gitlab.com/sheena.oconnell/tutorial-timber-deploying-microservices.git).

-In this part we'll get a simple CI/CD pipeline up and running so that our code changes are automatically tested and deployed as soon as we push them.
+Here, we'll get a simple CI/CD pipeline up and running so that our code changes are automatically tested and deployed as soon as we push them.

 ## So what's the deal with CI/CD?

-Continuous Integration and Continuous Deployment are the next step to go through if you want a production-grade micro-service application.
+Continuous Integration and Continuous Deployment are the next steps to go through if you want a production-grade microservice application.
 Let's revisit Webflix to make this point clear.
-Webflix is running a whole lot of services in K8s.
+Webflix is running a whole lot of services in K8s (Kubernetes).
 Each of these services is associated with some code stored in a repository somewhere.
-Let's say Webflix wisely chooses to use Git to store their code and they follow a feature branching strategy.
-Branching strategies are a bit (a lot) out side the scope of this article but basically what this means is that if a developer wants to make a new feature then they code up that feature on a new git branch.
-Once the developer is confident that their feature is complete then they request that their feature branch gets merged into the master branch.
-And once the code is merged to the master branch it should mean that it is ready to be deployed into production.

-If all of this sounds pretty cryptic then I would suggest you take some time to [learn about Git](https://git-scm.com/book/en/v2).
-Git is mighty.
-Long live the Git.
+Let's say Webflix wisely chooses to use Git to store their code, and they follow a feature branching strategy.

-Now, the process of deploying code to production is not so straightforward - first we should make sure all the unit tests pass and have good coverage.
-Then since we are working with microservices there is probably a Docker image to build and push.
-Once that is done then it would be good to make sure that the Docker image actually works by doing some tests against a live container (maybe a group of live containers).
+Now, the process of deploying code to production is not so straightforward - first, we should make sure all the unit tests pass and have good coverage.
 It might also be necessary to measure the performance of the new image by running some tests with a tool like [locust](https://locust.io/).
-The deployment process can get very complex if there are multiple developers working on multiple services at the same time since we would need to keep track of version compatibility for the various services.
+The deployment process can get very complex if multiple developers are working services at the same time since we would need to keep track of version compatibility for the various functions.

 CI/CD is all about automating this sort of thing.

-There are loads of CI/CD tools around and they have their own ways of configuring their pipelines (a pipeline is a series of steps code needs to go through when it is pushed).
-There are many good books (like [this one](https://www.amazon.com/gp/product/0321601912/ref=as_li_qf_asin_il_tl?ie=UTF8&tag=sheena0d-20&creative=9325&linkCode=as2&creativeASIN=0321601912&linkId=a173d88ee1c6ed8183da5951ee6d5f36)) dedicated to designing deployment pipelines but in general you'll want to do something like this:
+There are loads of CI/CD tools around, and they have their ways of configuring the pipelines (a pipeline is a series of steps code needs to go through when it's pushed).
+Here's a general outline:

 1. unit test the code
 2. build the container
 3. set up a test environment where the new container can run within a realistic context
-4. run some integration tests
+4. run some tests
-5. maybe run a few more tests eg: saturation tests with locust.io or similar
-6. deploy to the production system
+5. deploy to the production system
-7. notify team of success/failure
+6. notify team of success/failure

 If, for example, one of the test steps fails, then the code will not get deployed to production.
 The pipeline will skip to the end of the process and notify the team that the deployment was a failure.

-You can also set up pipelines for merge/pull requests, eg if a developer requests a merge then execute the above pipeline but LEAVE OUT STEP 6 (deploying to production).
+You can also set up pipelines for merge/pull requests, e.g. if a developer requests a merge then execute the above pipeline but LEAVES OUT STEP 5 (deploying to production).

 ## Drone.io

 Drone is a container based Continuous Delivery system.
 It's open source, highly configurable (every build step is executed by a container!) and has a lot of [plugins](http://plugins.drone.io/) available.
-It's also one of the easier CI/CD systems to learn.
+It's also one of the easiest CI/CD systems to learn.

 ## Practical: Setting up Drone

 In this section, we're going to set up drone on a VM in Google Cloud and get it to play nice with Gitlab.
 It works fine with Github and other popular Git applications as well, I just like Gitlab.

 Now I'll be working on the assumption that you have been following along since part 1 of this series.
-We already have a K8s cluster set up on Google cloud, and it is running a Deployment containing a really simple web app.
-Thus far we've been interacting with our cluster via the Google cloud shell, we're going to keep doing that.
-If any of this stuff bothers you then please take a look at [Part 2](http://todo).
+We already have a K8s cluster set up on Google cloud, and it is running a Deployment containing a straightforward web app.
+Thus far we've been interacting with our cluster via the Google cloud shell.
+If you're lost, feel free to take a look at [Part 2](http://todo).

 ### Setup Infrastructure

 The first thing we'll do is set up a VM (Google cloud calls this a compute instance) with a static IP address, and we'll make sure that Google's firewall lets in HTTP traffic.

 When working with compute instances we need to continuously be aware of regions and zones.
 It's not too complex - in general you just want to put your compute instances close to where they will be accessed from.
 I'll be using `europe-west1-d` as my zone, and `europe-west1` as my region.
-Feel free to just copy me for this tutorial.
-Alternatively take a look at [Google's documentation](https://cloud.google.com/compute/docs/regions-zones/) and pick what works best for you.
+Feel free just to copy me for this tutorial.
+Alternatively, take a look at [Google's documentation](https://cloud.google.com/compute/docs/regions-zones/) and pick what works best for you.

-First step is to reserve a static ip address.
+The first step is to reserve a static IP address.
 We have named ours `drone-ip`
 ```[bash]
 gcloud compute addresses create drone-ip --region europe-west1
 ```